 - Grade 3

 - Grade 6

 The goal of the science program is to allow children the opportunity to explore and do science, as opposed to reading science.
 Hands-on activities are incorporated at all levels.
 There is a sequential list of topics covered in each grade, so that students are exposed to all subject areas within science, including biology, earth science, geology, life science, physical science, and more.
 A special diocesan supplement is used to make sure that sensitive science topics are taught in line with the teachings of the Catholic Church.

 The Social Studies curriculum requires students to study a wide variety of topics each year.
 These areas include components of writing, reading, and problem solving.
 Some of the areas covered in social studies include Wisconsin history, landforms, geography, colonial life, American and World history, and more.

-Pacelli Catholic Schools offer Spanish beginning in Kindergarten, and introduce French at the middle school level.
+Pacelli Catholic Schools offer Spanish for grades 5-12, and introduce French at the high school.